THE BEST WAY TO PRINT A PHOTOBOOK

 A traditional 4-colour, offset-litho press, is the most economical way to print 500 copies and more.

-Checking the pages of a traditional offset-litho, large print run book for Leeming & Paterson, at specialist photobook printer EBS.
+Checking the pages of a traditional offset-litho book for Leeming & Paterson, at specialist photobook printer EBS.

 Papers come in many weights, surfaces and colours.
 Inkjet, digital and offset-litho books each need their own type of paper.